2025 IN FRAMES

 The Commons is an amazing place.
 It ebbs and flows from a place of quick reflection and prayer early in the morning, to a busy and bustling place of gathering after worship.
 It’s a place for friends to embrace, families to gather, and new connections to be made.
 This image embodies the excitement that I love to capture as the subject throws up her arms right before embracing her friend.

-- Curt Breur
+- Curt Breuer

 I was moved to capture this moment by the purity of her worship, the quiet sincerity in her posture, and the way the atmosphere seemed to pause around her.